vietfood/cs4all-vn/sharding.md

 What this means is that implementing distributed matrix multiplications reduces down to moving these sharded blocks over the network, performing *local* matrix multiplications on the blocks, and summing their results. **The question then is what communication to add, and how expensive it is.**

 {% enddetails %}

+Conveniently, we can boil down all possible shardings into roughly 4 cases we need to consider, each of which has a rule for what communication we need to add
+1. **[Case 1](#case-1-neither-multiplicand-has-a-sharded-contracting-dimension):** neither input is sharded along the contracting dimension. _We can multiply local shards without any communication._
+2. **[Case 2](#case-2-one-multiplicand-has-a-sharded-contracting-dimension):** one input has a sharded contracting dimension. _We typically "AllGather" the sharded input along the contracting dimension._
+3. **[Case 3](#case-3-both-multiplicands-have-sharded-contracting-dimensions):** both inputs are sharded along the contracting dimension. _We can multiply the local shards, then "AllReduce" the result._
+4. **[Case 4](#case-4-both-multiplicands-have-a-non-contracting-dimension-sharded-along-the-same-axis):** both inputs have a non-contracting dimension sharded along the same axis.
+We cannot proceed without AllGathering one of the two inputs first.

+You can think of these as rules that simply need to be followed, but it's also valuable to understand why these rules hold and how expensive they are.
+We'll go through each one of these in detail now.

 ### Case 1: neither multiplicand has a sharded contracting dimension